 Undoubtedly, when universities and the industry work together to push the frontiers of knowledge, they become a powerful engine for economic growth (Maddocks, 2020; Science/Business Innovation Board, 2012).
 Silicon Valley in the U.S. is a prominent example.
+Obviously, the merits of university-industry collaboration also apply to FinTech (IMC, 2023).

-Among the 7 offering universities in VIC, we observed such university-industry collaboration in

-Swinburne University of Technology (SUT) and Monash University.
+Among the 7 offering universities in VIC, we observed such university-industry collaboration in Swinburne University of Technology (SUT) and Monash University.
 SUT offers a Graduate Certificate and a Master of Financial Technologies.
 These two postgraduate programmes are codeveloped and/or co-delivered with Bendigo Bank, Judo Bank, IBM, and Tableau.
-In both programmes, these industrial partners will host events, provide platforms and content, pose realworld challenges and applied projects, and bring in practicing professionals as speakers or guest lecturers.
-Also, as mentioned in our discussion of RQ3 above, Monash University has a partnership with CollinStar Capital when establishing its FinTech supporting laboratory.
+In both programmes, these industrial partners will host events, provide platforms and content, pose realworld challenges and applied projects, and bring in practicing professionals as speakers or quest lecturers.
+Also, as mentioned in our discussion of RQ5 above, Monash University has a partnership with CollinStar Capital when establishing its FinTech supporting laboratory.

 A similar university-industry collaboration also exists in the University of New South Wales in NSW.
-This university is the only one in NSW which offers a Graduate Certificate, a Graduate Diploma, and Master of Financial Technology, and these programmes are co-developed with industry experts in financial services.
+This university is the only one in NSW which offers a Graduate Certificate, a Graduate Diploma, and a Master of Financial Technology, and these programmes are co-developed with industry experts in financial services.

-Key Highlights from RQ1 to RQ4
+Key Highlights from RQ1 to RQ6